About the Site

-Anne Scrimgeour is an independent historian who is currently researching the history of the Pilbara strike.
-She worked with Monty Hale to produce his bilingual autobiography Kurlumarniny: We Come from the Desert.
-Her book on the Pilbara strike will be published by Monash University Publishing in 2019.
+The late Anne Scrimgeour was an independent historian.
+She is the author of On Red Earth Walking: The Pilbara Aboriginal Strike, Western Australia 1946-1949.
+She also worked with Monty Hale to produce his bilingual autobiography Kurlumarniny: We Come from the Desert.

 RRCHNM- The Roy Rosenzweig Center for History and New Media at George Mason University, with more than twenty years of experience in digital humanities and history education, has the proven ability to develop effective educational content, websites, interactive and mobile resources, and digital tools.
 RRCHNM is a democratic, collaborative space where scholars, developers, designers, and researchers work together to advance history and civics education and digital humanities.
 RRCHNM has partnered with schools, government agencies, museums, libraries, historic sites, and archives to create more than 100 free educational projects such as Teaching History, Eagle Eye Citizen, and The Amboyna Conspiracy Trial, as well as the open source tools Zotero and Omeka.

 The RRCHNM team includes: